pymc-devs/pymc/docs/source/developer_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In short, the random method is scipy/numpy-based, and the logp method is
 Aesara-based.
-The ``logp`` method is straightforward - it is a Aesara
+The ``logp`` method is straightforward - it is an Aesara
 function within each distribution.
 It has the following signature:

 .. code:: python